opencaesar/oml-tutorials/tutorial6.md

     }
     ```

-> Again, it would be helpful to define a prototype description (or more) to analyze this specific realization architecure.
+> Again, it would be helpful to define a prototype description (or more) to analyze this specific realization architecture.

 7. In Project Explorer, right click on `SecureSystems/src/oml/example.com/secure` and choose New -> OML Model.
 Specify the following:
     ```